MarkAustinGrow/Angus-vibe/codebase_documentation.md

   - Error message
   - Error details
   - Raw API response (when available)
-- Cleans up temporary files and Supabase files after analysis (if cleanup=True)

 **Note**: The Sonoteller API works best with direct MP3 file URLs.
-For Google Drive links, the file is downloaded and uploaded to Supabase Storage to provide a direct URL for the API.
-For YouTube videos or other formats, you must convert them to MP3 format first and then upload to Google Drive or another hosting service.
+For YouTube videos or other formats, you can use the YouTubeAudioExtractor to convert them to MP3 format first.

 ### 6. Web UI (web_ui.py)